-6 Advanced Italian II (5) UC:CSU
+Advanced Italian II (5) UC:CSU

-Prerequisite: Italian 5 with a grade of "C" or bester.
-Note: Concurrent errollment in Italian 8 is strongly recommended for non-native speakers.
+Prerequisite: Italian 5 with a grade of "C" or better.
+Note: Concurrent enrollment in Italian 8 is strongly recommended for non-native speakers.
+Lecture 5 hours.

 Concerns works of Italian literature selected by students and instructor on the basis of relevance, interest and historical impact.
 Emphasis is on individual study and research shared in the form of reports both oral and written.
 This serves as a basis for the study of advanced composition, grammar and style.